 Both need to become spiritually mature and gain wisdom

 Isaiah lived about the middle of the period of the law.
 He saw the coming return of relationship living and was very aware that before the Law men lived by individual relationship with God.
 He saw that the law of Moses brings about wastes of lack of God's life.
 He saw a time coming of a restorative return to relationship living after the cross and under the law of the spirit of life which is where we find ourselves today.
 I have been talking a lot about empowered sons.
 Empowered sons when working together will return cities from law centred wastes to life again.
-I have seen in a vision what this city will look like when the empowered sons are in their full flow across the city.
+I have been shown in a vision what a city will look like when the empowered sons are in their full flow across the city.
 The anointing of life across the city reaches up hundreds of meters above the city.

 Jesus mission statement – Isaiah 61:1-4

 (there are a number of ways to view “wastes”.
 I am viewing wastes of relationship living made waste by law living here.)